Carrying your phone

 Thieves are opportunists, so don't make yourself an easy target by showing off the handset you’re carrying around.

-Lots of people take their phones out of their pockets when they're sitting down.
-If you're out with your friends, don't put your phone on a table as anyone walking by can easily run off with it.
+People often take their phones out of their pockets when they're sitting down.
+If you're out with your friends, don't put your phone on a table as anyone walking by can easily lift it.

 Making a call

 If you're making a call on your mobile in a public area, make sure you always keep an eye on what's going on around you.
-Thieves go to great lengths to get their hands on the latest handsets, so keep your wits about you.
+Thieves go to great lengths to get their hands on the latest handsets, so stay alert.

 You should also try to avoid using your mobile phone in public at night.
 If you do have to use your phone, try to find an area that's well-lit.
 Also avoid getting out your phone at train stations and bus stops as these are areas that thieves target.